kaanaksit/odak/README.md

 # Odak
 Odak (pronounced "O-dac") is the fundamental library for scientific computing in optical sciences, computer graphics, and visual perception.
 Odak is also the toolkit for the research conducted in [Computational Light Laboratory](https://complightlab.com).
-To learn more about what Odak can do to help your design, experimentation, and development, consult to our [documentation](https://kaanaksit.github.io/odak/)!
+To learn more about what Odak can do to help your design, experimentation, and development, consult our [documentation](https://kaanaksit.github.io/odak/)!

 ## Getting Started